zerotier/terraform-zerotier-network/README.md

 ![](https://i.imgur.com/egCsP7I.png)

-Alice can now by authorized to our network by creating a `Membership` in the API Her laptop will be Auto-Assigned an IP by ZeroTier in the range 10.9.8.*.
+Alice can now by authorized to our network by creating a `Membership` in the API.
+Her laptop will be Auto-Assigned an IP by ZeroTier in the range 10.9.8.*.

 ```hcl
 module "member" {